 FTSE 350 companies should tender the external audit contract at least every ten years.
 Reappointment of the same firm with rotation of the audit partner, will not be considered as sufficient.
-If an auditor has been in place for more than ten fiscal years, their appointment will not be supported.
+If an auditor has been in place for more than ten fiscal years, their appointment will not be supported unless there are plans in place to address this.

 For the wider market, the external audit contract should be put out to tender at least every ten years.
 Where an auditor has resigned, an explanation should be given.
 If the accounts have been qualified or there has been non-compliance with legal or regulatory requirements, this should be drawn to shareholders' attention in the main body of the annual report.
 If the appropriate disclosures are not made, the re-appointment of the audit firm will not be supported.